Sheld5/Racetrack_v2/README.md

 ## AI implementation

-Follow these steps to implement your own AI to the game:
+Follow these steps to implement your own AI into the game:

-1\) Create your own AI class that implements the java.model.DriverAI interface.

-*Optional: Copy your AI into the resource/ai folder.
+- Add the .java file of your AI (implementing DriverAI.java) to the /ai directory.

+- Add the name of the file to the /META-INF/ai.txt file.

-2\) Start the game and add your AI to the game in the AI settings by choosing the .java file in the file explorer.
-(You can add the same AI more than once.)
+- Run the game and add your AI to one of the cars in the pre-game settings.

-3\) All added AIs will control their own cars as long as there are enough cars for them.
-The rest of the cars will be human-controlled.
+## Adding custom maps

+To add a custom map to the game follow these steps:

+- Download the "Tiled" map editor and use the tile-set located in /maps/RacetrackTileSet.tsx to create your map.

+- Add your map into the /maps directory and add the name of the file to the /META-INF/maps.txt file.

+- Run the game and choose your map in the pre-game settings.